vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 <pre>$ docker rm -v container1</pre>

-**IMPORTANT**: Do not use `docker rm -v` with vSphere Integrated Containers 1.3.0.
-Using `docker rm -v` with vSphere Integrated Containers 1.3.0 removes named volumes as well as anonymous volumes, resulting in data loss.
+**IMPORTANT**: Do not use `docker run --rm` with vSphere Integrated Containers 1.3.0.
+Using `docker run --rm` with vSphere Integrated Containers 1.3.0 removes named volumes, resulting in data loss.
 In vSphere Integrated Containers 1.3.1 only anonymous volumes are removed.